DronG / Shutterstock.com

 Fettuccini Alfredo

-A simple cream sauce ladled over a steaming plate of pasta is the base of this dish, which was invented in Rome in the early 1900s.
+Creamy white sauce ladled over steaming pasta is the base of this dish, which was invented in Rome in the early 1900s.
 The original fettucini Alfredo looked very different from the one served in Italian-American restaurants today.
-Italian chef Alfredo kept the dish simple with just butter and aged Parmesan; he basically took the simple pasta al burro or butter noodles and added cheese.
+Italian chef Alfredo kept the dish simple with just butter and Parmegiano Reggiano; he basically took the simple pasta al burro or butter noodles and added cheese.

 Chicken Piccata

-The chicken dish with the Italian name seems more French than Italian, but it’s actually an Italian-American invention.
-You won’t find this dish in Italy, but the flavors are uniquely Italian or, to be more precise, Sicilian.
-Chicken piccata is a fairly simple dish of chicken that has been pounded flat, then fried and covered in a sauce made with lemon, butter, and capers.
+The chicken dish with the Italian name seems more French than Italian, but it's actually an Italian-American invention.
+It is rare to find this dish on menus in Italy, but the flavors are uniquely Italian or, to be more precise, Sicilian.
+Chicken piccata is a simple dish of chicken that has been pounded flat, then fried and covered in a sauce made with lemon, butter, and capers.

-It probably gets confused for being an Italian dish because lemons and capers are traditional Sicilian ingredients.
-But the dish has never been on the menu in Sicily, possibly because chicken was expensive and not widely available.
-Some food historians believe the flavors were brought by Italian immigrants in the 1930s and that veal was probably used rather than chicken at the time because it was, believe it or not, cheaper.
-Even if you can’t find chicken piccata on authentic Italian menus, this dish is a great one for home cooks to master.
-It’s bright, zesty flavors make it an impressive meal.
+Lemon and capers are traditional Sicilian ingredients, but the dish as a whole was not eaten in Sicily, possibly because chicken was expensive and not widely available.
+Some food historians believe the flavors were brought by Italian immigrants in the 1930s and that veal was probably used rather than chicken at the time because it was cheaper.
+Even if you can't find it on authentic Italian menus, this dish is a great one for home cooks to master.
+It's elegant, has bright, zesty flavors, and is sure to impress dinner guests.

 Italian Dressing